From Magento to Magento: What You Should Know about Migrating from 1 to 2

 Make sure to get all your mission-critical extensions in place.
 You also have the option of developing features through customized extensions.

-In case you use third-party integrations (accounting systems, ERP, CRM tools, etc.) on your current platform, make sure they have a connector available for Magento 2.
+If you use third-party integrations (accounting systems, ERP, CRM tools, etc.) on your current platform, make sure they have a connector available for Magento 2.
 You can also build custom integrations if the need arises.

 - Implementing the much-needed new features and upgrades on Magento 1 will mean that you will have to repeat this on Magento 2 later on.
 This, in turn, means you will have to pay double the amount for development.